There are many factors that'll have an impact on your power consumption and time to charge.

 The impact of in-car features

 Music players and lights have a very limited impact on the power consumption/range.
 The weight of the luggage and the number of people your car is carrying however, have an impact on the range.
-Heating/air conditioning also has a considerable impact on the range, up to 50%.
-Many electric cars can be pre-heated or cooled while they are connected to the charging station, thereby not draining the battery.
+Heating/air conditioning also has a considerable impact on the range (up to 50%).
+Many electric cars, however, can be pre-heated or cooled while they are connected to the charging station, thereby not draining the battery.

 See charging durations per car

-Check charging specifications for each car model available to Europe and North America.
-Simply select a car by hitting the button below.
+Check charging specifications for each car model available in North America and Europe.
+Simply select a car by clicking the button below.

 Need more help?